Office of Residence Life

 After housing assignments have been completed, students will be notified via email about thier assignment and roommate information.
 Students can also log into the Housing Portal to review their assignment and roommate information.

-1. are registered for classes,
+1. are registered for the Spring 2026 Semester,

-2. have made the required payments,
+2. have made the required payments for the Spring Semester,

 3. are not living in OSCA locations or off-campus, and